This feature is only available for Airflow 3.x Deployments.

 The following table describes the naming conventions for the image tags, allowing you to specify particular versions or allow your environment to use the latest options.
 Astronomer recommends using a fixed tag, with the versions for the Runtime, Python, and Remote Execution Agent explicitly defined.

-As of May 2026, the Remote Execution Agent Helm chart will be versioned independently from the Remote Execution Agent.
-This allows Astronomer to make some changes to the Helm chart independently from Remote Execution releases, while still maintaining compatibility with supported agent versions.
+As of May 2026, the Remote Execution Agent Helm chart is versioned independently from the Remote Execution Agent.
+This allows Astronomer to make changes to the Helm chart independently from Remote Execution releases, while still maintaining compatibility with supported agent versions.
+Decoupling the Helm chart from the Remote Execution Agent release lets Astronomer ship Helm chart bug fixes and enhancements faster.

 Each new Helm Chart version will also have an appVersion field, populated with the Remote Execution agent version that the chart is shipping with by default.